cjripple/DH110-SEM1F/assignment06/README.md

 ## Reflection

 This stage was a lot of fun.
 I am very pleased to see my work come to life in a visual, tangible form.
 This project make me realize how important it is to consider even small design decisions (such as if a search bar should have an outline, no outline, a bold background fill, or if it should be greyed out).
 It was nice to have my friend provide a pair of "fresh eyes" who could give me feedback on which designs he liked best.
 This made me realize that user feedback is very important *each stage of the process*.
 I will use these findings to generate an even more beautiful and functional prototype during the next assignment.
+I am excited to gather takeaways and make a more beautiful version that is *even more* optimized for the user's convenience.